 Usually you will receive a warning from your probation officer for your first violation.
 If you violate your probation again, your probation officer will ask you to appear in court for a hearing.
 Your probation officer can request the type and severity of your penalty, which will also depend on how you violated your probation (possessing or selling drugs will result in a harsher sentence, for example).
 During your hearing, a sentencing judge will consider the different factors involved in your violation, and will then decide your punishment.
 If you are found guilty, the court can extend your probation, order jail time, or dismiss your probation altogether and replace it with time in prison.

-If you or someone you know has been found in violation of their probation, it’s important to know that you do have legal rights in court, and hence you should be guaranteed due process under the law.
+If you or someone you know has been found in violation, it’s important to know that you do have legal rights in court, and hence you should be guaranteed due process under the law.
 Contact the Goolsby Law Firm in Dallas to discuss your probation violation so we can give you the representation in court that you deserve.